 - kidney damage (may be due to a variety of causes)

-- multiple myeloma (a rare cancer)
+- multiple myeloma (a rare type of cancer)

 Your doctor may need to perform other tests to pinpoint the exact cause of abnormal protein levels.
 After your doctor identifies the cause, they can provide more information about potential treatment options.